combust/mleap/README.md

 [![Join the chat at https://gitter.im/combust-ml/mleap](https://badges.gitter.im/combust-ml/mleap.svg)](https://gitter.im/combust-ml/mleap?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Build Status](https://travis-ci.org/combust-ml/mleap.svg?branch=master)](https://travis-ci.org/combust-ml/mleap)

 Easily put your Spark ML Pipelines into action with MLeap.
-Train your feature and regression/classification pipeline with Spark then easily convert them to MLeap pipelines to deploy them anywhere.
+Train your feature and regression/classification pipeline with Spark or Scikit-Learn, then easily convert them to MLeap pipelines to deploy them anywhere.
 Take your pipelines to an API server, Hadoop, or even back to Spark to execute on a DataFrame.

 MLeap allows for easy serialization of your estimator and transformer pipelines so you can save them for reuse later.
 Executing an MLeap pipeline does not require a SparkContext or DataFrame so there is very little overhead for realtime one-off predictions.
 You don't have to worry about Spark dependencies for executing your models, just add the lightweight MLeap runtime library instead.

-MLeap makes deploying your Spark ML pipelines with 3 core functions:
+MLeap makes deploying your Spark and Scikit-Learn ML pipelines with 3 core functions:

 1. Release: Deploy your entire ML pipeline without a SparkContext or any dependency on Spark libraries.
-2. Reuse: Export your ML pipeline to easy-to-read JSON files so you can reuse pipelines.
+2. Reuse: Export your ML pipeline to easy-to-read JSON or Protobuf files so you can reuse pipelines.
 3. Recycle: Export your training pipelines to easy-to-read JSON files so you can easily modify your training pipelines.
+4. Don't Recode: Prototype quickly in Scikit-Learn and export your pipeline and models to Spark (without having rewrite any transformers)

 ## Setup